RangerCreaky/FanMade-Website-for-COC/README.md

 All the clashers might know about these lines taken from https://clashofclans.fandom.com/wiki/Category:Troops.

-this website is a fan made to promote the game of clash OF clans
+_This website is a fan made to promote the game of clash OF clans_